Abbahu: Against Sectarians

 Abbahu made a notable exception about the Tosefta's statement books are not to be saved from a fire on Shabbat from a place of heathen worship, saying that he did not know the answer.
-Regarding the line "Blessed be the Name of His glorious Kingdom" recited after the Shema, Abbahu says that in Palestine, where the Christians look for points of controversy, the words should be recited aloud lest the Jews be accused of silently tampering with the unity of God, whereas in the Iraqi city of Nehardea, where there are no Christians, the words are recited with a low voice.
+Regarding the line "Blessed be the Name of His glorious Kingdom" recited after the Shema, Abbahu of Caesaria taught that in his location heretics look for points of controversy sothe words should be recited aloud lest the Jews be accused of silently tampering with the unity of God, but in the Iraqi city of Nehardea in which heretics were not present in great numbers the words are recited with a low voice.

 Preaching directly against the Christian dogma, Abbahu says: "A king of flesh and blood may have a father, a brother, or a son to share in or dispute his sovereignty, but the Lord says, 'I am the Lord your God!
 I am the first - that is, I have no father; and I am the last - that is, I have no brother; and besides me there is no God - that is, I have no son'".
 His comment on Numbers 23:19 has a still more polemical tone: "God is not a man that he should lie; neither the son of man, that he should repent; if a man says: 'I am God,' he is a liar; if he says: 'I am a son of man,' he will have cause to regret it; and if he says, 'I will go up to heaven,' he has said [something] but will not keep his word".

 Some of his controversies on Christian theological subjects, as on Adam, on Enoch, and on the resurrection, are less clear and direct.